The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Summary and conclusions

 Next, we investigated the gas-induced structures in the distribution of different CR species, namely Boron, Carbon, protons and electrons.
 We observed that structures are gas-density, energy and CR-species dependent, where the different fragmentation and energy loss processes in the ISM lead to different imprints of gas in both primary and secondary species.
 We found a clear anti-correlation between gas density and CR fluxes for primaries at energies where diffusion does not dominate.
 In contrast, for secondaries there is a direct correlation between gas density and CR fluxes at all energies.
 This can clearly be seen by the energy-dependent Pearson correlation coefficient between protons/electrons and gas.
 We found that the uncertainties propagated from the uncertainties of the published gas distributions were negligible for the final CR distributions.

-When comparing results of the axisymmetric model with the 3D model, we found a higher flux of primaries at low energies correlated to a smaller flux of secondaries at higher energies in the 3D model with respect to the 2D model.
-All of these effects were higher at the GC, where we noted that spectral differences come as a consequence of the distribution of gas structures, as local average gas densities remain equal.
+When comparing the results of the 3D model with those of the 2D model using the same transport parameters, we found that at Earth, CR fluxes deviate noticeably at energies below 10\,GeV, up to 15\% for Carbon, 10\% for Boron, 5\% for protons, 2.5\% for electrons.
+Such deviations doubled at the GC, where the only difference between 2D and 3D models results from the local distribution of gas, since the average gas density is identical in both cases.
+Hence, the local distribution of gas structures in dense gas regions appears to significantly modulate the distribution of CRs.
+Furthermore, species of mainly secondary nature (Boron, anti-protons, TeV electrons where secondaries dominate) exhibited deviations across all energies, being 10\% in the energy range studied for antiprotons at Earth and Boron at the GC.
+However, the deviations observed were in general more significant for nuclei, as seen for Carbon below 10\,GeV.

 Finally, we studied $\gamma$-ray emission produced from the simulated CR species both locally in the Galactic plane via the LOS integrals.
 In the Galactic plane, we observed a direct correlation between the total $\gamma$-ray emission and dense gas regions.
-We saw a high sensitivity to gas fluctuations arising in the 3D specific emissivitiy maps of $\pi^0$-decay and bremsstrahlung emission, as well as in the total emission.
+In general, $\pi^0$-decay and bremsstrahlung emission are highly sensitive to fluctuations in the gas density.
+Therefore, the uncertainties in the gas distributions used for their computation are directly translated to the computed emission, as we saw in the corresponding 3D model results.
 In locations of high gas density, the $\pi^0$-decay channel always remained dominant, with bremsstrahlung emission being boosted and dominating over IC emission in such regions, like the GC.
 In low gas-density regions, IC became dominant, conditional to a locally high ISRF.
 From the LOS-integrated emission, the structure of the total emission is fully determined by the gas maps.
 For the individual emission channels, gas structures on IC are smoothed out.

-Due to the multiple effects through which ISM gas influences the distribution of CRs and $\gamma$-ray emission, as well as the influence of the gas structures themselves in diffusive transport, we strongly endorse the usage of 3D structured gas maps in 3D CR transport simulations.
+We performed an equal-setup comparison between 3D and 2D gas maps in our models, which allowed us to quantify the contribution from the structured nature of dense gas clouds to CR fluxes and $\gamma$-ray emissivities.
+Thanks to the multiple gas realizations available from the reconstructions, we have for the first time calculated how uncertainties in such a gas model propagate to CR transport and $\gamma$-ray emission.